Family Group Conference Training

 This is not counseling or mediation; instead families are empowered to create their own plans to address problems and support the parents and children taking part in the program.
 Coordinators (working in pairs) are responsible for preparing family members for the family group conference and guiding the family meeting in a transparent, honest, and respectful way.
 Family group conferencing helps develop and strengthen a family’s support network, significantly benefiting children and their family groups, while putting the family at the center of decision-making as they create plans that fit their unique circumstances.

 As an FGC Coordinator you will have the opportunity to apply your education and skills to assist families and make a difference in their lives.
 You will also gain invaluable experience working directly with families and develop your interpersonal skills as you facilitate FGCs.
+Register now!

 About This Program